decretist/Dissertation/Chapter2/chapter2.md

 *Decretum*.[@winroth_making_2000, 32] And in 2011, Atria Larson
 discovered that München, Bayerische Staatsbibliothek, lat.
-22272 (Mw) contains an abbreviation of the first recension of the *Decretum*.[@larson_abbreviatio_2011]

-**The four first-recension manuscripts were previously thought to be abbreviations, and are about half the length of the vulgate *Decretum*.**
+22272 (Mw) contains an abbreviation of the first recension of the *Decretum*.[@larson_abbreviatio_2011] The four first-recension manuscripts Aa, Bc, Fd, and P were previously thought to have been abbreviations, and are by one imperfect but frequently-invoke metric about half the length of the vulgate *Decretum*, 1,860 as opposed to 3,945 canons.[^6]
-^["The second recension contains 3,945 canons (including the paleae) in the editions.
-The first recension contains only 1,860 canons (47 percent)." [@winroth_making_2000, 122] The division of distinctions and questions into canons is a matter of editorial opinion and therefore unavoidably conventional.
-The generally-cited number of 3,945 comes from Friedberg's introduction (edF 1.xii).
-Furthermore, many canons include more than one canon text, and the conventional number obfuscates the distinction between the canon defined as a container or package and the canon text or texts included within it.
-The Reuter and Silagi e-text of the Friedberg edition has 3,848 canons (identified by the OCP ```<4 N>``` tag, where N is the canon number) containing 4,394 distinct canon texts (identified by the OCP ```<T T>``` tag). **Note to PLE: ```egrep "<T T>.*<T T>" edF.txt``` to find the three lines where the canon text tag occurs twice on the same line.**]

-Winroth's discovery of the first recension suggests one obvious way in which it might be problematic to refer simplistically to Gratian as the author of the *Decretum,* as I have done thus far.[^6] Winroth rejects any presumption of monolithic authorship on stratigraphic grounds.
+Winroth's discovery of the first recension suggests one obvious way in which it might be problematic to refer simplistically to Gratian as the author of the *Decretum,* as I have done thus far.
+Winroth rejects any presumption of monolithic authorship on stratigraphic grounds.
 He argues that the first recension is "coherent and complete," and that its author intentionally released it into